alexandru-dinu/advent-of-code/2022/day-06/README.md

 Part 1: 1804
 Part 2: 2508
 ```
-Scan windows of sizes 4 and 14 for all unique elements.
+- Scan windows of sizes 4 and 14 for all unique elements.
+- Alternative idea: use a deque for the search window and stream data from the file.

 ### Usage
 ```